-In my last post I briefly mentioned the brands that the clinic wanted me to use in conjunction to the chemical peel as a post-treatment.
-I kindly said I would consider their products and asked for the price and a brochure.
-I’ve then made my own research and here’s my thoughts about it and my search for a natural alternative.
+In my last post, I briefly mentioned the brands that the clinic wanted me to use in conjunction with the chemical peel as a post-treatment.
+I kindly said I would consider their products and ask for the price and a brochure.
+I’ve then made my own research and here are my thoughts about it and my search for a natural alternative.

 I couldn’t find much information on Tebiskin; it doesn’t seem to have a website, resellers only list key ingredients, and for all good I know, the products are at least perfume-free.
 But I’m always on the fence to use products that make it a chore to find their ingredient list!